deankoch/UYRW_data/markdown/get_meteo.md

 Note that the current CRAN version of `daymetr` (v1.4) mislabels the projection units of the downloaded data: [see here](https://github.com/bluegreen-labs/daymetr/issues/40).
-This CRS bug is corrected manually by our helper function, but as a result users will see many warnings from GDAL during the import process.
+This CRS bug is corrected manually by our helper function, but as a result users may see a large number of warnings from GDAL during the import process.

 ``` r
 # define output file for tabular and shapefile data